informatics-isi-edu/chisel/README.md

 In general, you should _avoid assigning catalog model objects to local variables_.
-The model objects will not be updated following a catalog model mutation.
-They will be _stale_ and future operations are likely to fail on them
+The model objects will not be updated following a catalog model mutation and future operations on them are likely to fail.

 ### Begin a catalog evolution block